Frequently Asked Questions (FAQs)

 What is the California Lemon Law?

-The California Lemon Law requires a vehicle manufacturer to replace the vehicle or repurchase the vehicle when the manufacturer is unable to repair a vehicle to conform to the manufacturer's original warranty after a reasonable number of repair attempts.
+The Tanner Consumer Protection Act, otherwise known as the lemon law, requires a vehicle manufacturer to replace the vehicle or repurchase the vehicle when the manufacturer is unable to repair a vehicle to conform to the manufacturer's original warranty after a reasonable number of repair attempts.

 Who does the California Lemon Law protect?

-The California Lemon law protects consumers that buy or lease a new or used vehicle that comes with the manufacturer's original warranty.
+The California Lemon Law protects consumers that buy or lease new vehicles that come with the manufacturer's original warranty

 How long does the California Lemon Law protect a consumer?

-The California Lemon Law applies throughout the duration of the vehicle manufacturer's original warranty period.
-The California State-certified manufacturers extend the filing period to file for arbitration to 6-months beyond the expiration date of the applicable warranty.
+The California Lemon Law applies throughout the duration of the vehicle manufacturer's original warranty period

 Does the California Lemon Law cover used vehicles?